AlistairB/alistairb.github.io/_posts/2021-04-07-why-learn-haskell.md

 I like [this guide](https://github.com/bitemyapp/learnhaskell){:target="_blank" rel="noopener"} (although I would use the official [fp-course](https://github.com/system-f/fp-course){:target="_blank" rel="noopener"} rather than the forked one).

-Above all, I think learning Haskell is super fun.
+Above all, I think learning Haskell should be fun.
 Try and enjoy the ride. 😊

 <img class="center-image" width="400" src="https://i.imgflip.com/53oi49.jpg" alt="Haskell meme"/>